rustwasm/gloo/README.md

 ## What?

+Gloo is a collection of libraries, and those libraries provide ergonomic Rust wrappers for browser APIs. `web-sys`/`js-sys` are very difficult/inconvenient to use directly so provides wrappers around the raw bindngs which makes it easier to consume those APIs.
+This is why it is called a "toolkit", instead of "library" or "framework".

+### Background

 In [the Rust and WebAssembly working group's 2019 roadmap][roadmap], we chose to deliberately cultivate our library ecosystem by building a modular toolkit: